How to make Word documents accessible

 - content does not read in a natural top‑to‑bottom order

-- important text is in text boxes, shapes, WordArt or images
+- important information is inside text boxes, shapes, WordArt or images

-- it looks like a poster or leaflet meant for print
+- it looks like a printed leaflet or poster

 If you’re checking a PDF